source-foundry/ttfautohint-build/README.md

 ## Usage

-Select one of the following approaches to install the current release of ttfautohint.
+Select one of the following approaches to install the current release of `ttfautohint`.

 ### git clone Approach